codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the chicken get a penalty?
-For fowl play.
+Why did the melons plan a big wedding?
+Because they cantaloupe!

 ## Daily Trivia

-On which day did the World Wide Web go online?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. December 17, 1996
+ 1. ?
- 2. November 12, 1990
+ 2. ?:
- 3. November 24, 1995
+ 3. ??
- 4. December 20, 1990
+ 4. if then

 <details>
   <summary>Answer</summary>
-  December 20, 1990
+  ?:
 </details>